FlorianB-DE/finance-oss/README.md

 bun run dev
 ```

 Environment variables belong in `.env` (see `.env.example`).
-The default setup uses SQLite via Prisma and optionally OIDC for authentication.
+The default setup uses SQLite via Prisma, optionally OIDC for authentication, writes generated invoices to the directory specified by `FILES_DIR` (defaults to `./.cache/invoices`), and lets you tune log verbosity via `LOG_LEVEL`.

 ## Deployment